wesvetter/wesvetter.github.io/about.md

 # RENAISSANCE MAN.
 CAT VIDEO CONNOISSEUR.

 Wes Vetter graduated from the University of California, San Diego with a degree in computer science.
-He has been described as "Ron Swanson meets programmer".
+He has been described as "Ron Swanson meets programmer."
 He can code an app, write a business plan, and build furniture.

 He works remotely on projects to improve health & wellness through technology,